ValveSoftware/SteamVR-for-Linux/README.md

 * Power management of base stations is not currently implemented
 * Headset audio device switching is not currently implemented
 * The VR status window isn't currently aware of direct mode being enabled or not, so the "enable direct mode" and "disable direct mode" buttons should not be used; direct mode is automatically enabled where supported
+* Firmware update of base stations is not supported (both USB and Bluetooth connections)